sabotagelab/f110-skeletons-spring2020/simulator/racecar_simulator/README.md

     roslaunch racecar_simulator simulator.launch

 This will launch everything you need for a full simulation; roscore, the simulator, a preselected map, a model of the racecar and the joystick server.

+You can make your own 2d occupancy gridmap and load it in the simulator by inserting that into maps folder and linking that file in the simulator.launch file.

 To manually control the car using a keyboard, use the standard WASD buttons for acceleration and steering, and pressing the space bar will bring the car to a halt.
 If you are using a joystick, make sure the correct axis is set in ```params.yaml``` for steering and acceleration- this changes between different joysticks